 9.1.3 obtain all necessary permissions and consents which may be required before the commencement of the Services and/or provision of the Courses; and

-9.1.4 comply with such requirements as may be set out in the Customer Agreement or description of the Courses, or otherwise agreed between the parties.
+9.1.4 comply with such requirements as may be set out in the Customer Agreement or Course description, or as may be otherwise agreed between the parties.

 9.2 The Customer shall be liable to compensate the Supplier for any expenses incurred by the Supplier as a result of the Customer’s failure to comply with Clause 9.1.